Rudolf the Black Cat: Plot

-Rudolf, a domestic black cat from the Japanese town of Gifu (a city known for its cable cars and castles) never left his home, being cared for by the child Rie, his owner.
+Rudolf, a black cat that lives in the Japanese town of Gifu never left his home, being cared for by the little girl Rie, his owner.
 When Rie's mother asks her to take food to his grandmother, Rudolf follows Rie out of the house.
 Rudolf eventually runs afoul of a fishmonger, runs away, gets inside a truck, and is knocked out by a broom the fishmonger threw.
-When Rudolf wakes up and gets out from the truck, he meets "Gottalot", a big street cat who lets Rudolf sleep under a temple.
-The next morning, the two traverse the town until Rudolph asks if Gottalot was a pet cat.
+When Rudolf wakes up and gets out from the truck, he meets "Gottalot", a large bengal cat who lets Rudolf sleep under a temple.
+The next morning, the two traverse the town until Rudolf asks if Gottalot was a pet cat.
 Gottalot leaves in a huff.
-Rudolf then encounters Buchi, a cat with a habit of imitating martial arts moves, who says that Gottalot was known as the Junk Tiger.
-Buchi also mentions Devil, a dangerous dog.
-While offering to let Rudolf hang around his house, Buchi explains Gottalot's fight against a Doberman, who threatens to tear his ear off if he returns.
+Rudolf then encounters Buchi, a calico Oriental Shorthair, with a habit of imitating martial arts moves, who says that Gottalot was known as the Junk Tiger.
+Buchi also mentions Devil, a aggressive white bulldog that lives in an animal pound.
+While offering to let Rudolf hang around his house, Buchi explains Gottalot's fight against a Dobermann, who threatens to tear his ear off if he returns.
 Buchi cuts the story short when he sees a Siamese cat and goes after her.

 Later, after learning that Rudolf knows about his past, Gottalot explains that next to Devil's house is where his owner used to live until he went to the United States, leaving him.
 Ever since Gottalot became a stray, Devil looked down on him.
 After meeting up with Buchi, Gottalot and Rudolf infiltrate the school and enter a classroom, where Rudolf and Buchi become intrigued with the books.
 Gottalot and Buchi encourage Rudolf to learn to read and write.
 Days go by as Rudolf learn to read, and write.
 One day, Rudolf sees Gifu on a television screen.
 Despite knowing that Gifu is over a hundred miles away, Rudolf decides to find a way to get home, by going into a truck heading for Gifu.
 However, what he enters is a freezer truck.
 Gottalot and Buchi chase after the truck and retrieve Rudolf (frozen in a small block of ice) and free him.